 - 1. Re-initiation will occur at the local/ regional level or with species leads/coordinators for wide ranging species using similar protocols outlined within the BA. - 2.
-Results of consultation will be retained locally and sent to WO-TES Program Manager.
+Results of consultation will be retained locally and sent to WO-FAM who will coordinate with theWO-TES Program Manager.